PS5 vs Xbox series X

 What we love about the series X controller is it’s hybrid D-PAD that’s a mix of both a cardinal and circular D-PAD.
 It’s the best of both worlds so we can’t complain.
 Microsoft also made a point to mention that the series X controller has improved latency, which makes sense seeing as it’s supposed to be compatible with Project X cloud.
 It also does have USB C support.
 The big issue with the series X controller is that it still won’t have a built-in rechargeable battery.

-The most obvious things to consider when buying a game console, is the games title exclusive for that console.
+The most obvious thing to consider when buying a game console is the game’s title exclusive for that console.
 So, we have so many exclusive games coming for both, the PlayStation 5 and Xbox series X.

-Starting with the PS5 side we have a brand new Ratchet and Clank, a brand new Spider-man game supposedly, I’m not 100% sure of its gonna be a DLC or full-version.
+Starting with the PS5 side we have a brand new Ratchet and Clank, a brand new Spider-man game supposedly, I’m not 100% sure if it’s gonna be a DLC or full-version.
 Next, we have Horizon 2 Forbidden West, it’s will be the squeal of the first game Horizon Zero Dawn.

-On the Xbox side, there is an event announcement from Microsoft to show case the Xbox series X games on 23 July.
-For now there are three conform exclusive at launch.
-Halo Infinite, Scorn and The Ascent.
-Though we don’t have anything against Scorn and The Ascent, but Halo will be top dog out of those three.
-Scorn and The Ascent are two completely new game.
-While, Halo has been one of Microsoft best exclusive for years
+On the Xbox side, there is an event announcement from Microsoft to showcase the Xbox series X games on 23 July.
+For now, there are three conform exclusively at launch.
+Halo Infinite, Scorn, and The Ascent.
+Though we don’t have anything against Scorn and The Ascent, Halo will be the top dog out of those three.
+Scorn and The Ascent are two completely new games.
+While Halo has been one of Microsoft best exclusive for years

 The games which are playable for both console at launch is Rainbow Six Siege and Fortnite.
-But whose gonna buy PS5 or Xbox series X to play Fortnite or Siege.
-Again they are very good, but they are already on current gen console.
+But who’s gonna buy PS5 or Xbox series X to play Fortnite or Siege.
+Again they are very good, but they are already on the PC and last-gen console.
 Most likely additional games are coming a week after the launch of the consoles.
-The upcoming games are Assassin Creed Valhalla, Cyber Punk 2077, Destiny 2, Call of duty: Warzone, Outriders and much more.

 |PlayStation 5||Xbox series X|